 SETTING IT UP

-1. Firstly, to power up the ICL8038 Signal Generator, you will need constant DC power from 12 to 15 volts, which can be inputted into the two terminal blocks located on the module marked "VCC"(+) and "GND"(-).
+1. Firstly, to power up the ICL8038 Signal Generator, you will need a constant DC power supply supplying 12 to 15 volts, which can be fed into the two input terminal blocks located on the module, marked "VCC"(+) and "GND"(-).

-2. After powering up the generator, you can connect wires from the output to your oscilloscope or application circuit with either the pure signal output or the DC bias output but make sure you connect your ground lead first.
+2. After powering up the generator, you can connect output wires from the output signal pins of this module to your oscilloscope or application circuit with either the pure signal output or the DC bias output, but make sure to connect your ground lead first.

-3. Now, use the jumper as indicated by the picture above to select which type of signal wave you would like: sine, triangle or square wave.
+3. Now, use the jumper as indicated by the picture above to select which type of signal wave you would like to output: sine, triangle or square wave.